NiklasPhabian/dissertation/mds/C1_OCCUR.md

 ## Why Data citations
 [@Hey2009] coin the term *fourth paradigm* as "using computers to gain understanding from data created and stored in our electronic data stores."
 The fourth paradigm adds the exploration of data collected from instruments and simulations to the traditional empirical, theoretical, and computational approaches to scientific research.
 In this context, data collection and assembly are themselves significant research activities [@Frew2012].

-A crucial step into the fourth paradigm is acknowledging data as first-class research products.
+A crucial step into the _fourth paradigm_ is acknowledging data as first-class research products.
 As such, data must be persistently available, documented, citable, reusable, and possibly peer-reviewed [@Callaghan2012; @Kratz2014] - a process summarized as making data "(+FAIR)" [@Wilkinson2016].
 Data citation is one of the required building blocks to achieve this goal, and widespread adoption of data citations is expected to benefit the progress of science [@CODATA2013; @JDDCP2014].

 However, there is no consensus on what data publication means [@Kratz2014] nor on how data citation mechanisms are to be implemented [@Costello2009].
 The lack of data citation standards was criticized more than a decade ago by [@AltKin07].
-Years later, [@Altman2015] and [@Tenopir2011] found that even though required by publishers, researchers still too often do not make data publicly available nor cite the data consistently.
+Years later, [@Altman2015] and [@Tenopir2011] find that even though required by publishers, researchers still too often do not make data publicly available nor cite the data consistently.
 There are both cultural and technical reasons for this.

 [@Lawrence2011] find that traditionally only conclusions are valued; little attention is given to the fitness of the data for *re-* interpretation.
 This reduces the motivation for data production and publishing.
 Even more so, [@Tenopir2011] stresses that researchers may be motivated to purposely withhold data to retain their own ability to publish findings.

 On the technical side, robustness, openness, and uniformity in data publication still need to be improved [@Starr2015; @Koltay2016].
 Cost, not so much for the storage but for curation efforts, is another reason preventing data publication [@Gray2002]. [@Tenopir2011] states that a significant reason for data withholding is the effort required to publish data.
-Additionally, [@Belter2014] finds that data citation practices are inconsistent even when used. [@Assante2016] illustrates citation practices ranging from exporting a formatted citation string (or a generic format such as (+RIS) or BibTex[^bibtex]) to embedding links to the data to sharing data on social media.
+Additionally, [@Belter2014] finds that data citation practices are inconsistent even when used. [@Assante2016] illustrates citation practices ranging from exporting a formatted citation snippet (or a generic format such as (+RIS) or BibTex[^bibtex]) to embedding links to the data to sharing data on social media.

 [^bibtex]: [http://www.bibtex.org/](http://www.bibtex.org/)